 Electrical and Computer Engineering ECE 480 Senior Design is required of all electrical and computer engineering majors at MSU.

-The following were the project sponsors and projects for Spring 2019:
+The following were the project sponsors and projects for Fall 2019:

 Aptiv: Advanced Analytics and Visualization on Time Series User Experience Data for Infotainment Services

 Aptiv is a Global Technology company headquartered in Dublin, Ireland.
 It employs over 6,400 engineers and scientists across 45 countries working in four major technical centers, as well as ten manufacturing sites and customer support centers.
 It has revenue exceeding $3.5 billion.

 Analyzing infotainment data can be inconvenient because data must be collected from a port in each vehicle, which is a time-consuming process.
 Recent developments have made it more efficient for the vehicle to send data to a database using the cloud.

 Our team was tasked with creating a database, a REST API, and a web platform.
 The goal is to have a working web application that analyzes and visualizes infotainment system data.

 MSU Bikes Service Center/RCPD: Intelligent Defense System: Hazard Detection and Collision Avoidance

 Throughout the world, cycling and walking are some of the most common methods of transportation today.
 In 2013 in the United States, 4,735 pedestrians were killed in traffic accidents and people with disabilities suffered a higher chance of injury.
 Again, in the US, in 2015, there were 818 fatalities and 45,000 injuries involving cyclists and automotive vehicles.
 The goal of the HDCAS is to reduce the number of cyclist and pedestrian injuries and fatalities using a radar-based detection system.
 We seek to provide an affordable, effective, and durable solution to enable bicyclists and pedestrians to improve their awareness of hazards and to reduce the risk of collisions.